Kong/docs.konghq.com/app/_src/gateway/production/monitoring/readiness-check.md

 ### Hybrid mode (`control_plane` role)

-In Hybrid Mode (`control_plane` role), this endpoint returns `200 OK` when all of the following conditions are met:
+In Hybrid Mode (`control_plane` role), this endpoint returns `200 OK` when the following condition is met:

 1. Successful connection to the database

-## Enabling the Status Endpoint
+## Enabling the Status endpoint

-In order to use the Node Readiness Endpoint, make sure that you have enabled the Status API Server (disabled by default) via the [status_listen](/gateway/{{page.kong_version}}/reference/configuration/#status_listen) configuration parameter.
+In order to use the Node Readiness endpoint, make sure that you have enabled the Status API server (disabled by default) via the [status_listen](/gateway/latest/reference/configuration/#status_listen) configuration parameter.

 Example `kong.conf`: